 To understand herbology, it’s important to take a look at the ancient history surrounding how humans have used the natural world to heal.
 Human beings began as hunters and gatherers with a diet rich in foraged greens.
-Historians suggest that paleolithic humans mostly consumed native plants, as evidenced by early written records such as those scribed by the Sumerians more than 5000 years ago.
-As well, in approximately 1500 BCE, ancient Egyptians wrote the “Ebers Papyrus,” a scroll considered to be one of the most important medical documents and one that lists over 850 herbal medicines, many of which are in use today.
+Historians suggest that paleolithic humans mostly consumed native plants, as evidenced by early written records such as those scribed by the Sumerians more than 5,000 years ago.
+Also, in approximately 1500 BCE, ancient Egyptians wrote the “Ebers Papyrus,” a scroll considered to be one of their most important medical documents, and one that lists over 850 herbal medicines, many of which are in use today.

 While herbal medical practices are present in most ancient traditions, there are four that stand out as far as their history, as well as their modern applications.

 Considered to be the oldest and most intact approach to herbal medicine in the world, Ayurvedic herbology dates back to the writings of the Rig Veda.
 Emanating from India, this ancient system, a segment of traditional Ayurvedic medicine, is looked at as the seminal influence on many other ancient systems of medicine including Chinese, Tibetan, Greek, and Egyptian.
 Called the “mother of all healing systems,” Ayurvedic herbology can be used as a way to understand the healing properties of all herbs, regardless of geographic origin.
 Ayurvedic herbology is focused on the science of longevity, as it is part of an overall approach to living a long and healthy life.